2020–21 Grambling State Tigers men's basketball team

 The 2020–21 Grambling State Tigers men's basketball team represented Grambling State University in the 2020–21 NCAA Division I men's basketball season.
-The Tigers, led by fourth-year head coach Donte Jackson, played their home games at the Fredrick C. Hobdy Assembly Center in Grambling, Louisiana as members of the Southwestern Athletic Conference.
+The Tigers, led by fourth-year head coach Donte Jackson, played their home games at the Fredrick C. Hobdy Assembly Center in Grambling, Louisiana as members of the Southwestern Athletic Conference (SWAC).

 Previous season

-The Tigers finished the 2019–20 season 17–15, 11–7 in SWAC play to finish in a three-way tie for fourth place.
+The Tigers finished the 2019–20 season 17–15, 11–7 in SWAC play, to finish in a three-way tie for fourth place.
 They lost in the quarterfinals of the SWAC tournament to Texas Southern.